blakeembrey/iterative/README.md

 ### `any<T, U extends T>(iterable: Iterable<T>, predicate: Predicate<T, U> = Boolean): boolean`

-Returns `true` when any value in iterable are truthy.
+Returns `true` when any value in iterable is truthy.

 ```ts
 any([1, 2, 3], x => x % 2 === 0); //=> true